sungnga/react-ecommerce/react-frontend/README.md

   - Write a getCart method that gets items from 'cart' in localStorage
     - This method doesn't take any arguments
     - First, check to see if there's a window object (not undefined)
-    - If there is a window object, check to see if we can get item from the name 'cart' in localStorage using the .getItem() method
+    - If there is a window object, check to see if we can get items from the name 'cart' in localStorage using the .getItem() method
-    - If there is cart, then we want to return with the item.
+    - If there is cart, then we want to return with the items.
 But first convert it from json string format to object format using JSON.parse()
     - If there is no item in the cart, we want to return an empty array by default
     ```javascript
     export const getCart = () => {